 You may have heard the term “probiotic” tossed around.
 It refers to helpful bacteria and microorganisms that can be consumed in order to enhance our gut fauna.
 It turns out that the human body can’t really handle digestion on its own, so we have evolved to employ the help of these microorganisms during digestion.
 Probiotic is the term used to describe helpful microorganisms.
 The opposite of a probiotic is a pathogen, these are the harmful microorganisms we want to avoid.

 The fermentation process is handled by various different probiotic microorganisms, which break down primary substances into the fermented goodies we are interested in.
 And as a result of this process, fermented foods are one of the best dietary sources of probiotics out there.
+However, in an article reviewed by Kimberly Langdon, a professor of medicine at Healthcanal, it is also mentioned that probiotics carry some risk of carrying harmful microorganisms.
+Thus, too many probiotics can lead to mild reactions like an upset stomach so watch out for the portion of fermented foods you eat.

 2. Easier to digest